 Healthy Brain Aging With Adequate B-12

-B-12 supplementation offers promise for supporting normal brain health and may even lead to limited cognitive improvement in B-12 deficient older adults.
-One Oxford study on older adults found that B vitamin supplementation over the course of two years slowed brain atrophy by an astonishing 30% compared to the group that didn’t receive any vitamin supplementation.
-Participants with the highest levels of homocysteine responded with a remarkable 53% reduction in brain atrophy, compared to their placebo-controlled counterparts.[3, 4]
+B-12 supplementation offers promise for supporting normal brain health.
+A 2010 Oxford study on older adults found that B vitamin supplementation over the course of two years slowed brain atrophy by an astonishing 30%.
+Participants with the highest levels of homocysteine responded with a remarkable 53% reduction in brain atrophy when compared to the placebo group.[3, 4]

 Staying Sharp at Any Age